dotnet/docs/docs/core/diagnostics/eventsource-instrumentation.md

 ## Troubleshooting

-The EventSource class was designed so that it would never thow an Exception by default.
+The EventSource class was designed so that it would never throw an Exception by default.
 This is a useful property as logging is often treated as optional and you usually don't want an error writing a log message to cause your application to fail.
 However this makes finding any mistake in your EventSource difficult.
 Here are several techniques that can help
 troubleshoot: